po-boisvert/Election_Analysis/README.md

 ### The vote result

-The fist step of this analysis is to aggregate the votes by candidates in order to audit and confirm a winner.
+The first step of this analysis is to aggregate the votes by candidates in order to audit and confirm a winner.

 #### Figure 1: votes summary by candidates